 Prepare the skeleton while it is still fastened to the stand.
-Drill a 7/16" hole in the left W-701 outboard leading edge skin and the left main spar flange for the pitot tube fitting (see DWG 15A.)
+Enlarge the pre-punched rivet hole in the left W-901 leading edge skin and the left main spar flange to 7/16" for installation of the pitot tube fitting (see DWG 11 Wing Skins Bottom View).

 Dimple the ribs with a hand squeezer.
-The 0.063 main spar channel is too thick to dimple so it is machine countersunk per section 5E.
+The 0.063 main spar channel is too thick to dimple so it is machine countersunk as directed in section 5E.

-Dimple the 0.040 rear spar and "touch up" the dimpled holes slightly with a sharp deburring bit or microstop countersink.
-This "touch up" operation removes just a small amount of metal to make the skin dimple fit better and is not critical, so it can be done by eye.
+Dimple the 0.040 rear spar and "ream out" the dimpled holes slightly with a sharp deburring bit or microstop countersink.
+This "reaming" operation removes just a small amount of metal to make the skin dimple fit better and is not critical, so it can be done by eve.
 The usual tendency is to remove too much metal, so use a light touch.

-Deburr all holes in W-00723.
+Drill the W-919 splice plates for installation of the platenuts.
+Deburr all holes.
 Dimple the screw holes and the rivet holes for the rib and the platenut attachment.
-The holes for attaching to the rib and skin can be slightly touched up (like the rear spar) to gain a better fit between the skin, the splice plate, and the rib.
+The holes for attaching to the rib and skin can be slightly reamed (like the rear spar) to gain a better fit between the skin, the splice plate, and the rib.